-- (1) The City will coordinate with tribal, state and federal agencies that maintain inventories of known significant historic, cultural and archaeological sites, and work with these agencies in the permit review process in complying with state and federal regulations and laws to protect sites and areas that have historic, cultural, and archaeological values.
-Existing policies also reinforce this action, as written, so no additional changes planned. - (1)(2) In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations. - (2)(3) Developers and property owners shall stop work immediately and notify the local government, the office of archaeology and historic preservation, and

-- affected Indian tribes if archaeological resources are uncovered during excavation. - (3)(4) Permits issued in areas documented to contain archaeological resources shall require a site inspection or evaluation by a professional archaeologist in coordination with affected Indian tribes.
+- (1) In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations. - (2) Developers and property owners shall stop work immediately and notify the local government, the office of archaeology and historic preservation, and affected Indian tribes if archaeological resources are uncovered during excavation. - (3) Permits issued in areas documented to contain archaeological resources shall require a site inspection or evaluation by a professional archaeologist in coordination with affected Indian tribes.